≡ Menu

 * GM’s fiscal year begins on Jan 1 and ends on Dec 31.

-In other words, the majority portion of GM’s balance sheet has been made up of liabilities such as debt instruments (both current and long-term), post-retirement benefits, pensions, and other liabilities.
+In other words, most of GM’s assets are represented by liabilities such as debt instruments (both current and long-term), post-retirement benefits, pensions, and other liabilities.

 Conclusion

-In summary, GM’s debt leverage has been managed reasonably well and most of the ratios have remained steady or even declined in fiscal 2021.
+In summary, GM’s debt leverage has been managed reasonably well.

 References and Credits

-1. All financial figures in this article were obtained and referenced from GM’s quarterly and annual filings which are available in General Motors’ SEC Filings.
+1. All financial figures presented in this article were obtained and referenced from GM’s quarterly and annual reports, SEC filings, investor presentations, press releases, etc., which are available in General Motors’ Financial Reports.

 Disclosure